-Starting with Version 2112, Citrix Workspace app supports Datagram Transport Layer Security (DTLS) protocol for UDP audio.
+Starting with Version 2112, adaptive audio works when using UDP audio delivery.
+Also, from this version, Citrix Workspace app supports Datagram Transport Layer Security (DTLS) protocol for UDP audio.
 As a result, you can access the UDP audio through Citrix Gateway.
 By default, this feature is disabled.